Opportunities to Study and Learn Outside of the U.S.

 - Victoria University - Wellington, New Zealand

 It is best to plan early and meet with our advisers when planning a semester for study abroad.
-For information, please visit the Science Career and International Education Office in 108 Whitmore Lab, 865-5000 or visit the CIE web site.
+For information, please visit the Science Career and International Education Office in 112 Ritenour Building or call 814-865-5000 or visit the CIE web site.

 There are many ways to get involved in international activities at Penn State, whether you are from the U.S. or other parts of the globe, whether you're returning from study abroad or thinking of going, whether you're dreaming of an international career or just want to reach out to others from diverse backgrounds.
 There are a number of ways to add international experiences to your resume.
-Many of our programs and services are outlined in our Global Citizenship brochure.
 Penn State is dedicated to educating the next generation of global citizens and leaders by providing students with diverse opportunities to experience world cultures and helping students develop a global perspective.
 Becoming a global citizen requires a strong understanding of the major challenges that all citizens of the world share.
-More information on Global Programs

 Social Entrepreneurship Projects Implemented Through the School of Engineering and Engineering Technology